Continuously Deploying Django to DigitalOcean with Docker and GitLab

 return JsonResponse({'hello': 'world!'})

 Commit and push your changes to GitLab.
 Ensure only the build stage runs.
-Once the build passes open a PR against the master branch and merge the changes.
+Once the build passes open a PR against the main branch and merge the changes.
 This will trigger a new pipeline with both stages -- build and deploy.
 Ensure the deploy works as expected:

 {